tgbugs/protc/README.md

 purposes of functional abstraction.

+## Comparisons
+One thing we want protc to be able to do is represent common functions that operate one or more black-boxes but that are not as simple as `*measure`.
+We also want these composite functions to be relatively easy to write.
+Examples of nontrivial functions are `*check` (one of the proposed primitive operations) and `*compare`, which takes two black-boxes and makes some measurements and then compare them.
+A fun example of this is `(*compare 'mouse (anethetize 'mouse) (list 'measure1 'measure2))` or something similar.
+This is the result of wanting to be able to provide a simple way to express the answer to very important questions such as "How can I tell if my mouse is properly anesthetized?"
+This particular question has a fairly simple test, but when learning it you still need to see the reaction of an unanesthetized mouse.

+## Multimedia
+One thing that can vastly improve communication is the ability to embed (and annotate) pictures and videos.
+This support is far, far away, but even just being able to have a picture of a tool embedded, or retrievable, or the picture of a label with explication can make a huge difference in simple and effective communication since it provides a second modality of communication and humans are really good at visual matching.
+This is all known, the easiest expedient might just be to use something in scribble to provide links.
+Export to html/tex via pandoc or scribble or something like that is definitely a possibility.

 ## License
 Obviously the language specification cannot be copyrighted and will be released under some completely open license just to make sure.